MaximIntegratedMicros/cifar-10-png-loader/README.md

 - ft4222 -- USB-to-QSPI communications
 - Pillow --  image data access

-The the host application requires Python 3.7.x or 3.8.x.
+The host application requires Python 3.7.x or 3.8.x.
 Python 2.x and 3.9 are not supported.

-###### It is not necessary to install a compatible Python system-wide, or to rely on the system-provided Python.
+It is not necessary to install a compatible Python system-wide, or to rely on the system-provided Python.
 To manage Python versions, use `pyenv` (https://github.com/pyenv/pyenv).

-###### Like the Python interpreter, Python packages do not need to be installed system-wide, or to rely on the system-provided Python packages.
+Like the Python interpreter, Python packages do not need to be installed system-wide, or to rely on the system-provided Python packages.
 To manage external Python packages, use `pip` (https://pip.pypa.io/en/stable/installing/).
 Note that pip is installed with Python >= 3.4 downloaded from [python.org]()  or when working in a Virtual Environment created by `venv`.

 #### Creating project directory and cloning upstream project